 Pausing a Cloud Environment

-When you're done working, and close the notebook, Terra tells Google Cloud to pause the Cloud Environment but save its state.
+When you're done working, and close the notebook, Terra tells Google Cloud to pause the Cloud Environment, but save its state.
 The saved portion includes the state of the Jupyter Notebooks container, with any modifications you may have made - by installing packages, for example - and any files present on its local storage partition.
-That way, you can resume working at any time with minimal effort: when you reopen the notebook, Terra restarts the VM and restores the notebook cloud environment to its saved state.
+You can resume working at any time with minimal effort: when you reopen the notebook, Terra restarts the VM and restores the notebook Cloud Environment to its saved state.

-To save you from incurring additional costs, Terra will automatically save the notebook and pause your notebook Cloud Environment after a period of inactivity.
+To save you from incurring additional costs, Terra automatically saves the notebook and pauses your notebook Cloud Environment after a period of inactivity.

 Inactivity includes when your computer goes to sleep, unless the notebook kernel is doing operations.
-If your kernel is active, Terra will not pause the cloud environment (to prevent long-running jobs from aborting).
-Note that autopause will resume after 24 hours, even if your kernel is active.
+If your kernel is active, Terra will not pause the Cloud Environment (to prevent long-running jobs from aborting).
+Note: Autopause will resume after 24 hours, even if your kernel is active.

 You can explicitly pause your notebook by selecting the pause icon in the Cloud Environment widget (top right):

-When a notebook Cloud Environment is paused, its Compute Engine VM goes away, but the boot disk and Persistent Disk do not.
-When you re-open your notebook, the notebook VM is more quickly created as the disk does not need to be recreated.
-You do not need to reinstall your software.
+When a notebook Cloud Environment is paused, its Compute Engine VM goes away, but the boot disk and Persistent Disk don't.
+When you reopen your notebook, the notebook VM is more quickly created as the disk doesn't need to be re-created.
+You don't need to reinstall your software.

 Any running Jupyter kernel processes are gone, so the notebook state is lost.
 This includes calculated and other variables, including environment variables.
-To restore notebook state you will need to open the notebook and re-run the relevant cells of the notebook.
+To restore notebook state, open the notebook and rerun the relevant cells of the notebook.

 Deleting a Cloud Environment (also the boot disk)

-If you do not need your notebook VM or cluster and want to save on the cost of the boot disk, or if you want to pick up a new feature that requires you rebuild your notebook VM, you can delete the Cloud Environment by doing the following:
+If you don't need your notebook VM or cluster and want to save on the cost of the boot disk, or if you want to pick up a new feature that requires you to rebuild your notebook VM, you can delete the Cloud Environment by doing the following: